 15end

 If it is possible, I usually try to make my test more simple.
-It will help us to think about how to design our class is more clear and easier to use.
+It will help you to think about how to design the class is more clear and easier to use.

 The above examples only cover very small parts of tests, but I think it is enough to show the suitable test usually depend on your code.